 Claire Armitstead, The Guardian — “Excellent work.”

-Contributors include C. J. Schüler (journalist and cultural historian specialising in European fiction in translation, travel and the arts); Henrietta Foster (freelance producer/director at BBC TV); Philip Marsden (award-winning author of a number of works of travel, fiction and non-fiction); Philip Mansel (author and historian); Lucy Popescu (writer, editor and arts critic with a background in human rights); and Georgia de Chamberet (editor, writer and founder of BookBlast Ltd, with thirty years of experience in independent publishing and literary translation).
+The contributors to BookBlast Diary include: Sharif Gemie, retired lecturer in Modern & Contemporary History, whose book, The Hippie Trail: A History, co-authored with Brian Ireland, is published by Manchester University Press; Andrew McDougall who translates from Portuguese and Spanish; C. J. Schüler, journalist and cultural historian specialising in European fiction in translation, travel and the arts; Henrietta Foster, freelance producer/director at BBC TV; Philip Marsden (award-winning author of a number of works of travel, fiction and non-fiction); Philip Mansel, author and historian; Lucy Popescu, writer, editor and arts critic with a background in human rights; and Georgia de Chamberet, editor, writer, translator and founder of BookBlast Ltd, with thirty years of experience in independent publishing and literary translation.
 Journalism from the BookBlast® archive is also included, notably features originally written for words without borders, 3:AM magazine, and the traditional press.

 Catherine Fuller, Projects Manager, Society of Authors — “It was good to discover indie publishers I did not know about thanks to the 10×10 Tour.”

 Eric Lane, Dedalus Books — “We recommend BookBlast for their commitment and energy.”